oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Code_Generator.md

 All Device API code that is for internal usage.

 oyranos\_module.h
-All declarations that are are part of the Module APIs, but not part of a specific class,
+All declarations that are part of the Module APIs, but not part of a specific class,

 and should be exported.